 1. The CAPIF core function triggers the revocation of the API invoker authorization.

 2. The CAPIF core function sends revoke API invoker authorization request to the AEF with the details of the API invoker and the service API.

+NOTE: The step 2 can be sent to multiple AEFs if applicable.

 3. Upon receiving the information to revoke the API invoker's authorization for service API invocation, the AEF invalidates the API invoker authorization corresponding to the service API.